Frequently Asked Questions

 Q1) Why do I need Mb(Ambidextrous) mode?

-In a typical programmable loop switcher which has mutually exclusive presets, when you push patch Q while playing patch P, all the modules assigned to P will be bypassed and the modules assigned to Q will be in action.
+In a typical programmable loop switcher, which has mutually exclusive presets, when you push patch Q while playing patch P, all the modules assigned to P will be bypassed and the modules assigned to Q will be in action.
 Program mode works like that.
 You don’t have to tap dance for switching multiple pedals simultaneously.
 For example, while playing patch P (chorus for clean), your pushing foot switch for patch Q (distortion and delay for solo) will turn off chorus and turn on distortion and delay at once.
-However, if you want to turn on overdrive temporarily in patch Q for getting more gain, general programmable loop won’t do in this situation.
-Furthermore, many players do not prefer pre-programming the preset for every cases upfront as it is tedious job.
-They rather prefer playing ad-hoc for some songs without presets, which is so called manual mode.
+However, if you want to turn on overdrive temporarily in patch Q for getting more gain, a general programmable loop won’t do in this situation.
+Furthermore, many players do not prefer pre-programming a preset for every case upfront, as it is tedious job.
+Rather, they prefer playing ad-hoc for some songs without presets, which utilized the manual mode.
 In this case, many players have to tap dance because they cannot turn on/off multiple effects at once in this mode.
-LiberaToe’s Mb (Ambidextrous) mode lets you turn overdrive on temporarily still under patch Q. While playing any patch, you can turn on/off the required modules.
-The tentatively turned-on modules will be automatically off when you switch to other patches.
-This provide a core function for professional players as it has both merits of preset mode(as programmable loop) and manual mode(as plain pedalboard).
-Advanced jam players may combine use with other special functions in addition.
+LiberaToe’s Mb (Ambidextrous) mode lets you turn overdrive on temporarily still under patch Q; Therefore, while playing any patch, you can turn on/off the required modules.
+The tentatively turned-on modules will be off automatically when you switch to other patches.
+This provides a core function for professional players, as it has both merits of preset mode(as programmable loop) and manual mode(as plain pedalboard).
+In addition, advanced jam players may combine use with other special functions.

-Q2) How do I take advantage of dual channel module?
+Q2) How do I take advantage of dual channel modules?

-Let’s say you are using the normal single channel Tremolo and you want different speed while playing.
-Then you’d have to bend over to adjust the speed knob while playing.
+Let’s say you are using the normal single channel Tremolo and you want different speeds while playing.
+If so, you’d have to bend over to adjust the speed knob while playing.
 When you want low gain and normal level setting for backing, higher gain and more level for solo while keeping consistent textile, this cannot be achieved in a normal pedal.
-Or else, you’d need to stack with same effect.
-In LiberaToe, you can set up two sets of knobs differently on the green or the red channel.
+Otherwise, you’d need to stack with same effect.
+With LiberaToe, you can set up two sets of knobs differently on the green or the red channel.
 For example, due to analog effects’ different level and impedance, chorus after overdrive will be much louder than in clean.
-In this situation, you can set two levels of overdrive differently such as green channel’s level going to chorus, red channel’s level to overdrive an amp.
+In this situation, you can set two levels of overdrive differently such as green channel’s level going to chorus and red channel’s level to overdrive an amp.

-Q3) In a certain module, I see toggle switch labeled D/O in down position and D/+B in up position.
-What does it mean?
+Q3) In a certain modules, I see toggle switches labeled D/O in down position and D/+B in up position.
+What does this mean?
 Is it for signal route selection?
-If then, why is it required in the modules even though platform has programmable function to control signal chain?
+If so, why is it required in the modules even though the LiberaToe platform has programmable functions to control signal chain?

 You are right.
-The toggle switch lets you choose signal chain inside the module having both distortion and overdrive for example.
-With toggle down, you can put green channel (distortion only) to patch P for example, red channel (overdrive only) to patch Q. However toggle up, you may put green (distortion) to patch R, red to patch S (overdrive and distortion in series).
+The toggle switch lets you choose the signal chain inside the module, having both distortion and overdrive for example.
+With toggle down, you can put green channel (distortion only) to one patch, red channel (overdrive only) to another patch.
+However, toggle up, you may put green (distortion) to patch R, and red to patch S (overdrive and distortion in series).
 The route control and channel selection can be done usually in a preset.
-But in some modules, we blended two effects in a module out of best combination so that you can enjoy diverse tones with the heterogeneous effects module.
+But in some modules, we blended two effects in a module out of the best combinations, so that you can enjoy diverse tones with the heterogeneous effects module.

-Q4) Selection of green/red channel can be done by making preset in program(PG) mode or ambidextrous(Mb) mode.
-But in improvisation(IM) mode, how can I toggle the two channels by one foot switch action without bending to push button?
+Q4) Selection of green/red channels can be done by making a preset in program(PG) mode or ambidextrous(Mb) mode.
+But in improvisation(IM) mode, how can I toggle the two channels with one foot switch action without bending to push buttons?

-Other than PG(program) mode or Mb(ambidextrous) mode which can make presets to engaging multiple effects at once, IM(improvisation) mode just works like normal pedalboard without programming function.
+Other than PG(program) mode or Mb(ambidextrous) mode, which allows presets to engage multiple effects at once, IM(improvisation) mode works like a normal pedalboard without programming functions.
 That’s simple and intuitive.
-But we thought about green/red channel switching in addition.
-For example, you may push P foot switch to engage distortion (in green channel) and push the same foot switch again to run overdrive (in red channel).
-Another example can be imagined in same manner in other modules like chorus/vibrato, tremolo in different speeds, envelope filter in different frequencies etc. How to do?
-Just double-click the module button ahead, then the button starts flashing.
-Whenever you push the same foot switch (certainly not button), you can switch between green and red channel.
-You may also turn it off by pushing the foot switch longer than 0.4 sec.
+But we also thought about green/red channel switching.
+For example, you may push one foot switch to engage distortion (green channel) and push the same foot switch again to run overdrive (red channel).
+Another example can be imagined in same manner with other modules like chorus/vibrato, tremolo in different speeds, envelope filter in different frequencies etc. How do you do this?
+Just double-click the module button in advance. and the button starts flashing.
+Whenever you push the same foot switch (not the module button), you can switch between green and red channels.
+You also can turn it off by pushing the foot switch longer than 0.4 sec.

-Q5) Where do I utilize the reverse and parallel order change?
+Q5) How and when would I utilize the reverse and parallel order change?

-A typical example of the reverse order is a combination of overdrive and distortion.
+A typical example of a reverse order is a combination of overdrive and distortion.
 Many players place overdrive before distortion as a gain booster.
-Overdrive after distortion however boosts volume.
-Some gears install toggle switch to reverse the order.
-However, what do you do when you want to reverse the order in real time without bending to lift up and down the toggle?
-Also, different sequences between overdrive and distortion require us to adjust knobs appropriately.
+Overdrive after distortion, however, boosts volume.
+Some gear tech installs a toggle switch to reverse the order.
+However, what do you do when you want to reverse the order in real time without bending to flip a toggle up and down?
+Also, different sequences between overdrive and distortion require us to adjust knobs accordingly.
 Together with dual channel (FAQ 2), reverse order function resolves this issue.
-You can enjoy overdrive as both gain boost and volume boost with right level dynamically.
-Parallel can be used in many situations.
-Guitarists as well as Bassists prefer this function to make different tones.
-For example, high tone and low tone can split and merge to cover the full spectrum.
-Space/time based effects can create unique ambience as well.
-However, this function’s realization to every slot/loop is somewhat extravagant.
+You can enjoy overdrive as both gain boost and volume boost with the correct level of dynamics.
+Parallel can be used in many situations and guitarists, as well as bassists, prefer this function to create different tones, e.g., high tone and low tone can split and merge to cover a larger spectrum of sound.
+Space/time-based effects can create unique ambience as well, although the potential of what you can do with every slot/loop within our platform system can be somewhat extravagant.
 We believe one point each is enough in the signal chain.
-From the view point of 6 slots/loops, 2nd and 3rd slots/loops are best for reversal order while 4th and 5th slots/loops are optimum for split & merge.
-In terms of 4 slots/loops platform, parallel function works between 3rd and 4th.
+From the view point of 6 slots/loops within the LiberaToe platform system, the 2nd and 3rd slots/loops are best for reversal order while the 4th and 5th slots/loops are optimum for split & merge.
+In terms of the LiberaToe 4 slot/loops platform, parallel function works between 3rd and 4th.

-You experienced correctly.
-Even if you set the function on, it won't work unless both the two slots/loops are on.
-So if you turn just one slot/loop on, reversal is suspended.
-At the time when you turn the other slot/loop on in addition, the function will start working.
+Your experience is correctly.
+Even if you set the function on, it won't work unless both slots/loops are on.
+And so, if you turn on just one slot/loop, reversal is suspended.
+At the time when you also turn the other slot/loop on, the function will work.
 This feature will inspire you with creative uses.

-Let’s say you define an Mb patch for foot switch S(in 6/6L platform) enabling reversal only(but without turning 2nd and 3rd slots/loops on) and 1st slot/loop on.
-Even if reversal between 2nd and 3rd slot/loop was enabled, the signals just flow bypassing the 2nd and 3rd loops since you didn’t turn on those two slots/loops.
-Reversal doesn’t work either even if you include only one of the 2nd and 3rd slot/loop turned on in a preset.
-The signals start to be reversed once you turn on the two slots/loops.
-There will be vast flexible usages by combining reversal/parallel and other functions such like Mb mode, dual channel.
+Let’s say you define a Mb patch for foot switch S(LiberaToe-6 platform), thus enabling reversal only(but without turning 2nd and 3rd slots/loops on) and 1st slot/loop on.
+Even if reversal between 2nd and 3rd slot/loop was enabled, the signals bypass the 2nd and 3rd loops since you didn’t turn on both slots/loops.
+Reversal doesn’t work even if you include only one of the 2nd and 3rd slots/loops turned on in a preset.
+The signals reverses once you turn on the two slots/loops.
+There will be vast flexible usages by combining reversal/parallel and other functions such like Mb mode, and dual channel mode.

-Q7) How LiberaToe-4 can be connected to LiberaToe-6 to control total 10 slots together?
+Q7) How do you connect a LiberaToe-4 system to a LiberaToe-6 system, in order to control a total of 10 slots?

-We think 6 slots/loops are balanced capacity between usage and efficiency as you can easily replace modules whenever you want.
-But when the situations demanding more than 6 slots/loops are sustained, we are planning to include the function that LiberaToe-6 and LiberaToe-4 can be connected to make total 10 slots/loops through extension cable.
-You can edit total 10 slots/loops to save in the presets, or engage them in Mb(ambidextrous) mode when it comes generally available.
-Of course, centrally controllable functions include amp channel switching as well as frequency enhancer, and input buffer in addition to 10 slots/loops.
-Considering the number of effects to be turned on simultaneously, you are not limited with the number of modules you want to use in reality as the modules can be replaced on the fly.
+We think 6 slots/loops provide a balanced capacity between usage and efficiency, since you easily can replace modules whenever you want.
+But when situations demand more than 6 slots/loops, you can connect the LiberaToe-6 and LiberaToe-4 systems for a total of 10 slots/loops via an extension cable.
+You can edit and save all 10 slots/loops to save in a preset, or engage them in Mb(ambidextrous) mode.
+Of course, centrally controllable functions include amp channel switching, as well as frequency enhancer, input buffer, etc., in addition to 10 slots/loops.
+Considering the number of effects to be turned on simultaneously, you still are not limited by the number of modules you want to use, since modules can be replaced on the fly.

 Q8) Can I replace the modules with the power on?
 Or even when they are turned on?

-Q9) May I use the modules separately on my existing pedalboard?
-Can I also engage my own pedals in the signal chain of LiberaToe?
+Q9) Can I use the modules separately on my existing pedalboard?
+Can I also engage my own pedals in the signal chain within the LiberaToe platform systems?

 Q10) Can I choose whether or not to include the input buffer/frequency enhancer in a preset?

-Some pedals like fuzz need input buffer off due to the impedance issue.
-You can edit presets to include or exclude input buffer.
-You may also choose to turn on or off frequency enhancer giving the tone final touch.
+Some pedals, like fuzz, need any input buffer 'off' due to the impedance issue.
+You can edit presets to include or exclude an input buffer.
+You also may choose to turn 'on' or 'off' the frequency enhancer to give a tone that final touch.
 In conclusion, the input buffer and frequency enhancer can be programmed in a preset just as the modules.

-Q11) Is it possible to control both channels of amplifier together with modules?
+Q11) Is it possible to control both channels of an amplifier together with modules?

-Certainly, you can control amp channels as well as modules, input buffer, and frequency enhancer together.
-For instance, you use a preset for chorus with input buffer going to amp’s clean channel and then change to another preset of fuzz (perhaps you turn input buffer off) to flow into amp’s dirty channel with frequency enhancer.
+Certainly, you can control amp channels, as well as modules, input buffer, and frequency enhancer together.
+For instance, a preset can include chorus with input buffer going to an amp’s clean channel, and then you may change to another preset of fuzz (perhaps with buffer turned off) to flow into an amp’s dirty channel with frequency enhancer.
 These two controls are not limited to amp channels.
-They can be applied to amp reverb control, or to any controllable gears which observes one of 4 switching mechanism - LC(Latch Closed), LO(Latch Open), MC(Momentary Closed), MO(Momentary Open).
-You can get information of which switching method is used from the makers.
-So controllable resources are total 12 which are comprised of 6 modules, input buffer, frequency enhancer, two external controls and reverse, parallel.
-You need Y stereo cable to control two devices or channels.
+They can be applied to amp reverb control, or to any controllable gears that observe one of 4 switching mechanisms - LC(Latch Closed), LO(Latch Open), MC(Momentary Closed), MO(Momentary Open).
+You can get information of which switching method is used from the gear manufactures.
+And so, controllable resources are a total of 12, which comprises of 6 modules, input buffer, frequency enhancer, two external controls and reverse, parallel.
+You will need a Y stereo cable to control two devices or channels.

-Q12) I understand LiberaToe have eliminated the mate structure of plug & jack to solve the chronic problems.
-However I am worried about interface contacts worn out early.
+Q12) I understand LiberaToe have eliminated the mate structure of plug & jack to solve any chronic and associated problems.
+However, I am worried about interface contacts that wear out early.

-We counted in the concern.
-While famous jacks & plugs have 2 micro milli contact plating thickness, we have adopted 5 micro milli by special electric plating.
+We anticipated that concern.
+While famous jacks & plugs have 2 micro milli contact plating thickness, we have adopted 5 micro milli by way of special electric plating.
 Our scratch test has shown there was no flaw until 7,000 times of contact at all.
-We guess it might be well over 10,000 times and also even a few flaws do not impact as in a normal jack or plug.
-Whichever, it’s enough under normal circumstances.
+We guess it might be well over 10,000 times, and even a few flaws in production will not impact our electronics as would be found in a normal jack or plug.

 Q13) I don’t hear popping noise on digital effects, but do on analog effects.
-Meanwhile I hear it less on LiberaToe, so isn't LiberaToe digital?
+Meanwhile I hear it less on LiberaToe; Does this mean LiberaToe is digital?

 LiberaToe is an analog based multi-effects platform.
 Generally speaking, the analog effects have inevitable pop sound.
 There are trade-offs between transparent sound and noise attenuation.
-We made fine balance between them to reduce it to the level of being hardly noticed during the play.
+We created a fine balance between those two elements, to reduce it to a level that is not noticed during play.

-Internal cab sim sends output signal via TRS which is pseudo-balanced.
-In a general environment of playing or recording at studio/home, TRS output is enough since most mixers support TRS as well as XLR.
-Although we decided to not include XLR output for optimum size, you can also use TRS-XLR cable to connect to the gear having XLR input.
-In the situation of a long distance more than 100ft between effects and mixer, we recommend to use dedicated DI box.
-When cab sim is used, the function always works while playing, that means less need to control cab sim in real time.
+Internal cab sim sends an output signal via TRS which is pseudo-balanced.
+In a general environment of playing or recording in a studio/home, TRS output is enough, since most mixers support TRS as well as XLR for balanced output.
+Although we decided not to include an XLR output to keep the platform system reasonably sized, yet fully functional, you can use a TRS-XLR cable or bundled adapter to connect to gear having an XLR input.
+In the situation of a long distance, of more than 100ft between effects and mixer, we recommend using a dedicated DI box.
+When cab sim is used, the function always works while playing, which means less need to control cab sim in real time.

 Q15) I see a foot switch labeled MODE/TAP on top of the platforms.
-How to use mode change or tap tempo?
+How do you use mode change or tap tempo?

 The switch does both.
-Whenever pushing the switch more than one second, you can circulate IM(Improvisation), Mb(Ambidextrous), and PG(Program) modes in –6/6L platform (in 4/4L platform, circulate IM(Improvisation), EX(Exclusive), and Mb(Ambidextrous modes)).
+Whenever pushing the switch more than one second, you can circulate IM(Improvisation), Mb(Ambidextrous), and PG(Program) modes within the LiberaToe–6 platform system; with the LiberaToe-4 platform, these circulate the IM(Improvisation), EX(Exclusive), and Mb(Ambidextrous) modes.
 For tap tempo control, you only need to push it briefly per milestone.

 Q16) I know a separate switch box may be connected to the platforms.
 Does it function the same as the foot switches in the platforms?

 Right.
-The external switches just behave the same as in the platforms (in case of Foot switch-5 connecting to LiberaToe-4/4L, there is additional foot switch for tap tempo which the LiberaToe–4/4L platform doesn’t provide).
+The external switches behave the same as in the platforms.
+However, in the case of Foot switch-5 connecting to LiberaToe-4, there is an additional foot switch for tap tempo that the LiberaToe–4 platform doesn’t provide.
 Further functions will be added continuously.

 Q17) Is the pluggable module structure the core value of LiberaToe?

 It's one of the core values.
-Although the concept of modular effects is fundamental, LiberaToe’s core values are also found in many other features such as dual channel, Ambidextrous mode, upward & downward compatibility, mobility, transformability and dynamic reverse/parallel control as described in the above FAQs.
+Although the concept of modular effects is fundamental, LiberaToe’s core values also are found in many other features such as our dual channel technology, Ambidextrous mode, upward & downward compatibility, mobility, transformability and dynamic reverse/parallel control as described in the above FAQs.

 Q18) Why are the patch switches named by P/Q/R/S instead of A/B/C/D?

-Almost all the analog pedals signal flows from the right to the left.
+Almost all the analog pedals signals flow from right to left.
 Module numbers follow the direction.
 However, patch switches don't have to be in order.
-Generally A/B/C/D looks sequential.
+Generally, A/B/C/D looks sequential.
 We invite you to imagine what P/Q/R/S stands for.
-For LiberaToe-4/4L, we go with T/U/V/W. We want to hear any ideas for creative meaning of each representing letters.
+For LiberaToe-4, we go with T/U/V/W. We want to hear any ideas for creative meaning of each representing letters.

-Q19) Why do some modules have well-known’s or philosopher’s name while other ones have funny name?
+Q19) Why do some modules have well-known or philosopher’s names, while others have humerous names?

-Q20) I am curious why Gnavatar has two bolt holes on the top face while most of other modules do not have them.
+Q20) I am curious why Gnavatar has two bolt holes on the top face, while most of other modules do not.

-One more thing, every module has a hole at the bottom side to be screwed by a knurled bolt provided together with platform product.
-Though the module can stay in each slot tightly without the bolt, we recommend to use the bolt once you determine the module per slot, not just for fastening, but also for avoiding the clatter.
-The bolt can be handled by fingers.
+One more thing, every module has a hole at the bottom side to be screwed via a knurled bolt, which is provided with Gnavatar.
+Though the module can stay in each slot tightly without the bolt, we recommend to use the bolt once you determine the module per slot.
+This step not only is for fastening, but also for avoiding the clatter of the modules.
+The bolt can be tightened with the fingers.

 Q21) I guess LiberaToe reduced redundant parts like jacks and switches, which may have resulted in cost optimization, but also added newer functions, which may have raised value.
-Can you compare the value/cost with that of the pedal board one by one?
+Can you compare the value/cost with that of a loaded pedal board with a similar pedal setup?

-Under the same atmosphere of analog sound preference, the below comparison shows how LiberaToe have price/performance.
-Even with schoolish $26 pedals or mix of budget $99 pedals and medium $175 pedals on the pedalboard which costs $945 or $1,893 in total, more than $3,000 in having all the boutique gears.
-LiberaToe-4 platform has superior price/performance.
-LiberaToe-6 platform also does much better compared to the pedalboard which costs $1,383 or $2,850 in total correspondingly.
-Even if we exclude LiberaToe’s own unprecedented features in the comparison, the economics is maintained as well.
-First table is for LiberaToe-4, second one is for LiberaToe-6.
+Presuming we're talking about all-analog pedals, the below comparison demonstrates LiberaToe's price/performance.
+Even with low-cost pedals or mix of budget $99 pedals, with some moderate cost pedals (e.g., $175-$200) and the price of a pedalboard, the cost can range from $1,000-$2,000, and even more than $3,000 if selecting 'boutique' gear.
+Based on this, the LiberaToe-4 platform has superior price/performance.
+Likewise, the LiberaToe-6 platform also does much better compared to a loaded pedalboard that can range from $1,500-$3,000.
+Even if we exclude LiberaToe’s own unprecedented features in the comparison, the economics should make the choice very clear.The table below is for LiberaToe-4, whereas the second table is for LiberaToe-6.

 Cost of pedalboard having similar performance to LiberaToe-6